 Dear Quest Scholars,

-To be a Quest Ambassador, the only requirement is that you must be a Quest Scholar.
-You can sign up to join our mailing list at any time.
+To be a Quest Ambassador, the only requirement is that you are a Quest Scholar.
+You are not committing to any specific volunteer time as an Ambassador -- rather, by signing up below, you will be emailed about campaigns and opportunities to be involved at your own will as an Ambassador.
+You can sign up to join our mailing list at any time!

 National Ambassador Executive Board